MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/organization-table.md

 The organization table has a single row and the [OrganizationId](reference/entities/organization.md#BKMK_OrganizationId) primary key value is the same **Organization ID** value visible in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 [Find your environment and organization ID](/power-platform/admin/determine-org-id-name#find-your-environment-and-organization-id)

-The `WhoAmI` message response returns this value with the `OrganizationId` property.
-This is commonly used to retrieve the single row of the organization table.
+The `WhoAmI` message response returns the `OrganizationId` property.
+Use the `organizationid` value to retrieve the single row of the organization table.
 See [SDK for .NET WhoAmIRequest Class](/dotnet/api/microsoft.crm.sdk.messages.whoamirequest) and [Web API WhoAmI function](/power-apps/developer/data-platform/webapi/reference/whoami).

 ## Supported settings

-Not every column in the organization table is supported to be set.
-Only set columns which are documented.
+The documentation for any feature with settings must document the settings they support changing.
+Not every column is documented.
+Only settings described in feature documentation are supported to set.

-For example, the following columns are supported because they are mentioned in the documentation:
+For example, the following columns are supported because they're mentioned in the feature documentation:

 |Setting|Link to documentation|
 |---------|---------|